BRICS ACADEMIC FORUM

 • Sameer PATIL (India), Senior Fellow and Deputy Director, Observer Research Foundation (ORF)

-• Longyue ZHAO (China), Dean of the School of International Governance Innovation, Guangdong University of Foreign Studies
+• ZHAO Longyue (China), Dean of the School of International Governance Innovation, Guangdong University of Foreign Studies

 Discutants: